9 Things to Stop Worrying About

-In the old daysjust a few years ago, in facthealth misinformation would spread slowly.
+In the old days, health misinformation would spread slowly.
 Not today.
-“The Internet has given people the ability to send everyone on their e-mail lists wild stories that end up mushrooming around the world in a matter of hours,” says Rich Buhler, creator of Truthorfiction.com, a Web site devoted to debunking false e-mail rumors.
+"The Internet has given people the ability to send everyone on their email lists wild stories that end up mushrooming around the world in a matter of hours," says Rich Buhler, creator of Truthorfiction.com, a website devoted to debunking false email rumors.
 But relax: Most of those health scares hitting your in-box are a misreading of facts or a deliberate twisting of the truth.

 Drink eight glasses of water a day